vagrant-php/ubuntu/README.md

  * 7.0
  * hhvm

+### .vagrant-default-user.yml (within your home directory)

+This yaml is for global user overrides.

 ### vagrant-user.yml (within your project dir)

 This yaml is for user overrides, *do not* commit this file within your project.